cdmx-in/wappler_sc_bull_queues/README.md

 ---

 ### Repeatable Jobs
-- **Get Repeatable Jobs**: List all repeatable jobs for a queue.
+- **Get Repeatable Jobs**: List all repeatable jobs for a queue, including their schedules and next execution times.
-- **Remove Repeatable Job**: Remove a repeatable job from a queue by name.
+- **Remove Repeatable Job**: Remove a repeatable job from a queue by its unique name.

 ---